banksjazz87/label_creator/README.md

 | 200       | Bananas           | 50          | 50            | 1             | 200         |

 The pack slip will turn this two line item, into one line.

+**Make a copy of the previous line.**
+* This can be used simply by pushing the button labeled, 'Copy Row'.

 ### ``Pack Slip Page``
 The pack slip page displays the data from the creator page in a way that resembles a stylized Excel sheet.